evanjoy/wordle/README.md

 # WORDLE SOLVER

-This fork is a full UI around abersnaze's wordle guess-generator (https://github.com/abersnaze/wordle).
+This fork is a full UI around abersnaze's wordle guess-generator (https://github.com/abersnaze/wordle)

+It's mostly an exercise for learning tkinter with something other than a vanilla UI with only text inputs and labels.

 ![UI screenshot](https://github.com/evanjoy/wordle/blob/main/screenshot_suggestion.png)